johnardavies/transformer_example/README.md

 ```
 (pytorch_env) $ python text_processing.py
 ```
 5. train the model.
 The "new_model" flag indicates that tha training starts from scratch.
+Training the model for 30 epochs on a Mac Air M2 with 24 GB RAM doing other things took about 7.5 days.
 ```
 (pytorch_env) $ python train.py "new_model"
 ```